 All men are welcome to attend!

-Please R.S.V.P. with Anne Ellis to join us on Saturday, June 9 at 8 A.M.
+Please R.S.V.P. with Anne Ellis to join us or for more information.

 Men’s Book Club

 The Men’s Book Club wishes to extend an invitation to all men of Fourth Church.

 This group meets on the fourth Monday of every month from 7:30-9:00 a.m., usually in the Parish House Dining Room.
 Books to be discussed are chosen by the group, usually nonfiction.

 A light breakfast is provided at a nominal cost.